Listed here are all GED® (in Iowa: HiSET) classes and testing facilities in the Dubuque region.

 10250 Sundown Road, Peosta, Iowa 52068, Ph: (563) 562.3263

-Iowa stopped using the GED for HSE (High school Equivalency) testing in early 2014 and switched to the HiSET exam.
+Iowa stopped using the GED for HSE (High school Equivalency) testing and switched to the HiSET exam.
 The price of the GED skyrocketed and the GED was only available in a computer-based format.
 Reasons enough for Iowa, just like many other states, to change to an alternative option.
 Iowa chose to use the HiSET exam.

 For who is the HSE exam?